+As part of the Sleep Series, we examine the use of a sleep log.
 The prevalence of parent-reported sleep difficulties for children with Autism Spectrum Disorder, Development Disabilities and/or Intellectual Disabilities can be as high as 89%

 When a child doesn’t sleep, it impacts the whole family – and I know from personal experience how hard it can be – for years our daughter, who is on the autism spectrum, had trouble falling and staying asleep, sometimes sleeping for only 3 to 4 hours per night.
 That lack of sleep had a negative impact on the whole family.
 Tumble into Love’s Sleep Series examines different ways to support better sleep for special needs families.
 This article shares how a sleep log helped our family catch more Zzzs.

 A sleep log is simply a chart to help identify patterns or trends that might be impeding good sleep, or it may help a health care provider uncover a sleep disorder.
 The log doesn’t need to be high-tech or fancy – a simple chart can be created, or a notebook can be used to track:

 - Sleep and wake times

 - Food and drink consumed 1 to 3 hours prior to bed time

 - Bedtime routine and transition efforts

 - Exposure to blue light (TV, Tablet, Computer)